NVIDIA-Omniverse-blueprints/earth2-weather-analytics/docs/05_01_developing_custom_adapter.md

 **Step 2**: Install `conda` and `poetry`.
 If you already have `conda` and `poetry` installed, proceed to **Step 3**.
-Using of `conda` is not mandatory, you can use any other tool for environment management.
+Use of `conda` is not mandatory, you can use any other tool for environment management.

-- Installing `conda` using Miniforge distribution is described in [Miniforge documentation](https://conda-forge.org/download/).
+Installing `conda` using Miniforge distribution is described in [Miniforge documentation](https://conda-forge.org/download/).

-- Installing `poetry`

 It is recommended to install `poetry` outside of python virtual environment that is used for the development to prevent its dependencies from being overwritten.